 (b) under the CPA section 163 the witness wishes to produce the record or thing to the court on a date before the trial date.

+(2) The witness may produce the record or thing —

+(a) if the original record or thing is in electronic form — by producing it electronically; or

-(2) The witness may produce the record or thing in person or may send it to the court by post or a courier.
+(b) otherwise — by providing it to the court in person or sending it to the court by post or courier.

 (3) If the witness produces more than one record or thing to the court, the witness must give the court a list of whatever is produced.

 (4) If the witness claims that any record or thing to which the summons relates is privileged, the witness —